GregT7/planning-assistance-tool/project_management/sdp.md

 * Work Schedule
   * School: ~ 60 mins per week until the final semester is over
   * Post-graduation: to be determined...
-* Project Management
-  * Stand Up
-    *
-  * Meeting Mins
-    * School: brief description of what was accomplished for the week - 1 or 2 sentences, (report: yes (limited), presentation: no)
-    * Post-graduation: Mimics SWE's meeting minutes structure with presentations as an added task (report: yes, presentation: yes)
-    * Types: two different forms of documentation during post-graduation: report + presentation
-      * Report: .md document created for my own purposes that summarizes what was accomplished, what needs to be done, presentation discussions, and more
-        * Frequency: to be determined... (at least once a week)
-        * Administrivia: time, location, date, meeting number
-        * Notes: description of what was accomplished over the week, new ideas for improving things, what worked vs what didn't work, presentation discussions, anything important related to the project
-        * Action Items: potential next tasks or steps to take
-      * Presentation: PowerPoint presentation given to parents updating them on progress to gain feedback on my work and facilitate communication
-        * Frequency: to be determined... (at least once a week)
-        * Structure: to be determined...

 ## SDLC